rsb0/TDT4250_LeagueOfLegends/README.md

  The data was gathered from [Oracle Elixir's Database](https://oracleselixir.com/match-data/.) and focuses on LOL's european division (EULCS).
 The data has been read from available CSV files and serialized to a XMI format.
 It contains data from the 2018 regular season, playoffs and regional qualifiers for the LOL world cup.

+## File structure

+This section describes the different eclipse projects comprising the application.

+### Leagueoflegends

+Contains League instance used in Sirius Model View and application's representations.aird file.

+### Leagueoflegends.project

+Contains the application's Viewpoint Specification.

+### tdt4250.project.leagueOfLegends

+Contains the application's Ecore Model and its generated src code.
+Its assets folder also contains a copy of the data source used for the project, in the form of a CSV file.

+The project's corresponding .edit, .editor and .tests projects are also included, as separate projects.

 ## Ecore Model

 The project's Ecore model follows a hierarchical structure, with League as its top element, containing data related to a single competitive division.
 The model has a set of related constraints, to ensure the integrity of its data source.

+### Creation of League Instances

+League Instances can be created from scratch, using a EMF Model Creation Wizard, or by reading from a CSV file. tdt4250.project.LeagueOfLegends's LeagueOfLegendsResourceImpl contains functionality for looping through such a CSV file and builds a League instance from its content, placed in the local folder *assets*.

+### Constraints

+A set of constraints for each Ecore model has been implemented, ensuring data integrity.
+The implementation can be found in tdt4250.project.LeagueOfLegends's LeagueOfLegendsValidator.

 ### League